edbe777/eddiebeloiu/_posts/2022-01-28-LinkedIn_Posts_Analysis.md

 Linkedin Posts Analysis Project Personal Project

 This is a simple program to show how many likes, comments, and views a LinkedIn profile has.
+I used my perdonal LinkedIn profile for testing, and the results are accurate.
+This program can be used to improve the posts, and/or to see the data visually.

 Steps: